-Her social groups are changing and she’ll want to spend time more time with friends.
-The acceptance of her peers is important to her.
-She might be less open and communicative with you.
-She’s struggling for a level of independence she’s not quite ready to achieve; this can be frustrating for her and can manifest itself as rudeness or bad attitude.
-She’s realizing that grown-ups aren’t perfect and could become critical of adult behavior.
-More positively, she may become more interested in community issues and want to help others.
+Their social groups are changing, and they’ll want to spend more time with friends.
+The acceptance of their peers is to them.
+Your child might be less open and communicative with you.
+They’re struggling for a level of independence they’re not quite ready to achieve; this can be frustrating for them and can manifest itself as rudeness or a bad attitude.
+They now realize that grown-ups aren’t perfect and could become critical of adult behavior.
+More positively, they may become more interested in community issues and want to help others.

-Emotionally, this is a turbulent time for your daughter; puberty and body changes can make her feel less confident and lower her self-esteem.
-She might also be confused by her first experiences of sexual desire.
-As she forms stronger and more complex relationships, most commonly with other girls, she may find there’s conflict between the pressure to conform to their moral code and the standards she’s carefully formed over time.
-She may find it difficult to maintain an even temper; anger and rebellion are common at this age.
-Despite this, she’s better able to understand the other person’s point of view making her more open to reasoned arguments.
+Emotionally, this is a turbulent time for eleven-year-old girls; puberty and body changes can make her feel less confident and lower her self-esteem.
+Boys can be just as anxious and uncertain about changes in their bodies at this age.
+Both genders might have a first crush (or pretend to have them to fit in with their peers).
+They might also be confused by their first experiences of sexual desire.
+Your child may find it to maintain an even temper; anger and rebellion are common at age eleven.
+Despite this, they’re better able to understand the other person’s point of view, making them more open to reasoned arguments.

-Your 11-year-old might seem more interested in what her friends say, but she needs you.
-You can have a strong relationship that will give her the support and guidance she needs to become the successful adult you want her to be.
+Your 11-year-old might seem more interested in what their friends say, but your son or daughter needs you.
+You can have a strong relationship that will give them the support and guidance to become the successful adult you want them to be.